marcosrdac/cryptingTool/README.md

 # cryptingTool
-A tool for crypting text with a Vigenère-like's cypher (pass in letters, too)
+A tool for crypting text with a Vigenère-like's cypher (pass in letters, too).